Kinetics of phase separation in thermally isolated critical binary fluids: Kawasaki-Ohta Theory

 where $\chi$ and $\xi$ are the susceptibility and correlation length, respectively, at temperature $\epsilon$ and concentration $c_0$.
 Clearly, as the temperature changes, $\shat_{eq}(k)$, and therefore $\lhat(k)$, will be changing also.
 However, it can be shown \cite{kawasaki77} that a reasonable approximation to Eq. (\ref{d3}) is

 Making use of Tables \ref{table3MPNEData} and \ref{tableExpsAmps} for $\chi,\xi$ and $\eta_s$, it is found that $\lhat$ has a weak temperature dependence.
 Thus, if the quenches are relatively fast, $\shat_{eq} (k)$ can be set to its value at the final equilibrium temperature $\epsilon_f$.
 Further, the weak temperature dependence of the viscosity $\eta_s$ will also be ignored.
-Then with these approximations, the only temperature dependence in (\ref{fokkerplanckeq}) appears in the coarse-grained free energy, $\calF\conu$.
+Then with these approximations, the only temperature dependence in (\ref{fokkerplanckeq}) appears in the coarse-grained free energy, $\calF[c,\bfv]$.

 An equation of motion for the structure factor $\shat(k,t)$ was derived by KO using Eqs. (\ref{g33}) and (\ref{fokkerplanckeq}-\ref{d3}).
-To evaluate two-point correlation functions in $\calL_1$ other than $S(r)$, they used the LBM ansatz for the two-point probability density:
+To evaluate two-point correlation functions in $\calL_1$ other than $S(r)$, they used the LBM self-consistent, first order expansion for the two-point probability density:

-where $r_{12}\equiv\vert \bfr_1-\bfr_2\vert$, $u_1 \equiv u(\bfr_1)$, etc. This self-consistent linear approximation is expected to work best during the early stage of decomposition when the growing domains are not much larger than a few equilibrium correlation lengths and sharp interfaces have not yet formed.\cite{langer75} Implicit in the LBM derivation is a constraint that averages taken with respect to $\rho_2$ must reduce to their exact form in the limit $r_{12}\rightarrow 0$.
+where $r_{12}\equiv\vert \bfr_1-\bfr_2\vert$, $u_1 \equiv u(\bfr_1)$, etc. This approximation is expected to work best during the early stage of decomposition when the growing domains are not much larger than a few equilibrium correlation lengths and sharp interfaces have not yet formed.\cite{langer75} Implicit in the LBM derivation is an important constraint that averages taken with respect to $\rho_2$ must reduce to their exact form in the limit $r_{12}\rightarrow 0$.
 That is, for arbitrary functions $h(u)$ and $g(u)$, $\langle h(u_1)g(u_2)\rangle \rightarrow \langle h(u)g(u)\rangle$ as $r_{12}\rightarrow 0$, where the latter average is taken with respect to the one-point probability density $\rho_1(u)$.
-Implementing this constraint in a simple way, and using the ansatz above, gives an equation for $\rho_2$:
+Implementing this constraint in a simple way, and using the LBM approximation above, gives an equation for $\rho_2$:

 The $\calL_2$ contribution to $\shat(k,t)$ contains a four-point correlation function.
 KO argued that during the early stage of decomposition the coupling between modes in this correlation function would be close to gaussian.
 In this approximation the four-point correlation function reduces to a product of two-point ones.\cite{kawasaki78}